Advice for Artists

 Education through research and exhibition is a major aim of C4RD.
 Enquiries from educational or social organisations that would like assistance with visiting C4RD or integrating their programmes with C4RD are most welcome.

 Artists may not suggest themselves for exhibition.
 C4RD considers drawing from within and outside the arts for group presentations.
 Exhibitions are considered on the basis of their capacity to contribute to the balance of the programme in line with the aims of C4RD and to articulate positions within drawing.
 Exhibitions aim to contribute to broadening the understanding and appreciation of drawing – rather than a focus on an individual artist’s work.
 C4RD is a drawing museum space, not a contemporary art gallery for contemporary art on paper.
-Artists may be interested in submitting for the short Moot series (see below), or Online Residency.
 C4RD is a Registered Charity that operates on limited funding.
 All transport costs, liability and insurance is covered by the exhibitors rather than C4RD or its staff.
 In preparing statements specifically tailored to a drawing frame of reference, please are refer to the ongoing discussion of issues in drawing in Tracey online journal or the Drawing Research Network’s website (see our links page); reading through the C4RD online archive may also be useful.

-C4RD is a volunteer organisation, and offers volunteer internships to those with an interest, training or background in drawing or fine art practice who are seeking to expand their experience in this field.
-Internships are for a minimum of three months and the applicant is expected to work with C4RD at least one day a week on or off site.
-Interns are vital to the success of C4RD and their contributions very much appreciated; this is a role with a variety of tasks and C4RD seeks to provide valuable experience and training for our interns.
+C4RD is an entirely volunteer organisation, and offers volunteer positions to those with an interest, training or background in drawing or fine art practice who are seeking to expand their experience in this field.
+Positions as curatorial assisatnants held for are for a minimum of three months and the applicant is expected to work with C4RD at least one day a week on or off site.
+Volunteering is vital to the success of C4RD and very much appreciated; this is a role with a variety of tasks and C4RD seeks to provide valuable experience, training and interactions.
 There is no application form; applicants should apply by sending a document listing their details, skills, interest, experience and referees with their proposed availability during the year.
 All applications should be emailed.

 Moot Exhibition Series